-At 31 December 2019, AIPL's excess of assets over liabilities was £9.1 million on a Solvency II basis, which is equal to total equity under International Financial Reporting Standards (IFRS).
+At 31 December 2020, AIPL's excess of assets over liabilities was £9.5 million on a Solvency II basis, which is £0.1 million greater than the total equity reported under International Financial Reporting Standards (IFRS).
 The valuation of technical provisions adjustments did not materially adjust IFRS equity.
-The value of technical provisions under Solvency II is equal to the sum of a best estimate liability and a risk margin.
+The valuation difference on a Solvency II basis is driven by £0.4 million present value of future profits (PVFP) included in the best estimate liability (BEL), offset by the inclusion of risk margin (RM) of £0.3 million.